 The policy positions presented on Greek American issues take into consideration two main criteria: 1) the question of what is in the best interests of the United States, and 2) the application of the rule of law.
 Primarily, they address U.S. relations with Greece, Cyprus and Turkey as they affect overall U.S. interests.
-For ease of presentation, each issue's policy statement offers three sections: 1) The Issue, 2) Developments, and 3) Our Position.
-Where appropriate, we provide the position of President Barack Obama as demonstrated in his actions as a U.S. senator, as a presidential candidate, or as the president of the United States.
+For ease of presentation, each issue's policy statement offers three sections: 1) The Issue, 2) Recent History, and 3) Our Position.
+Where appropriate, the position of President Barack Obama is provided as demonstrated in his actions as a U.S. senator, as a presidential candidate, or as the president of the United States.
 We also include any statements issued by the Obama administration.

 Included in the Appendix section of the policy statements is a Fact Sheet AHI has prepared that provides key data and information demonstrating Greece's contributions to the security interests of the United States and NATO over the many decades.
-Also included in this section are recent statements in full pertaining to developments with the resumption of Cyprus talks.
+Also included in this section are recent statements regarding the Cyprus settlement talks.